mdmuidulalam/gin-api/README.md

-# ims-product-service
+# Gin Api
-Product service to interact with products.
+A gin api template to create new gin api repository.